magicbell/react-native-push-info/packages/react-native-push-info/README.md

 - (iOS only) The developer Team ID under which the app was codesigned
 - (iOS only) The app's APNs environment to receive push notifications in

-Look at a common [usage scenario](#usage-scenario) to see if you could benefit from using `react-native-push-info`.

-Full documentation, and a common [usage scenario](https://github.com/magicbell/react-native-push-info#usage-scenario) can be found in the [repositories Readme](https://github.com/magicbell/react-native-push-info).
+Full documentation, and a common [usage scenario](https://github.com/magicbell/react-native-push-info?tab=readme-ov-file#usage-scenario) can be found in the repositories [Readme](https://github.com/magicbell/react-native-push-info?tab=readme-ov-file#react-native-push-info).

 ## License